Beam model of Doppler backscattering: Backscattered electric field: small mismatch angle ordering

 From equations (\ref{eq:K_y}) and (\ref{eq:K_x}), we find that $K_w / K = K_x / K \sim \theta_{m}$.
 At this point, we see that our ordering $\theta_{m} \sim \lambda / W$ is necessary for the mismatch angle to be small enough to allow for a backscattered signal to be detected.
 Indeed, using equations (\ref{eq:ordering_of_theta}) and (\ref{eq:K_x}), the $M_{xx}^{-1}$ and $M_{xy}^{-1}$ terms in the exponential of equation (\ref{eq:kperp2_size_requirement}) are of order unity.

 In a conventional tokamak, most of the magnetic field is in the toroidal direction $\hat{\mathbf{b}} \simeq \hat{\boldsymbol{\zeta}}$.
 Hence, to have $\theta \sim \lambda / W$, we require

 Note that this is a maximal ordering.
-What this means is that the group velocity of the probe beam can have a small toroidal component and the orderings will still hold, but everything still works perfectly fine if the group velocity is entirely in the poloidal plane.
+The consequence of this is that the group velocity of the probe beam can have a small toroidal component and the orderings will still hold, but everything still works perfectly fine if the group velocity is entirely in the poloidal plane.
 If this were the case, then the mismatch angle is simply the ratio of the poloidal magnetic field to the toroidal magnetic field, leading us to the conclusion that

-In this situation, $\hat{\mathbf{e}}$ can be calculated exactly.
-In the basis of section 2.2.1, the polarisations of the O-mode and X mode are
+When the mismatch angle is exactly zero, $\hat{\mathbf{e}}$ can be calculated exactly.
+In the basis of Section \ref{subsection_dispersion}, the polarisations of the O-mode and X mode are

 and